How does our inner drive liberate in life: by a job or profession?

 And one good thought gradually changes into a trust.

-When she said her main responsibility is to create trust in public, I was also trusting her as a genuine professional woman.
+When she said that her main responsibility is to create trust in public, I was also trusting her as a genuine professional woman.

-Actually she was absolutely not talking about her job, she was talking completely about her profession.
+I felt like she was absolutely not talking about her job, she was talking completely about her profession.

 Do you lend money to an unknown person?

-Do you travel to rural Afghanistan?
+Do you travel to rural Afghanistan now?

 Of course, a Kenyan guy because you have many more reasons to trust a Kenyan guy as a running coach.